daneb/blog/_sermons/one-john-2.md

 1. Perhaps today we can explore the nature of commandments and how words in scripture have so much power and their own nature?
 Refer to [commandments](/sermons/commandments)

+# Session 3

+## Riddles
+1. What has a face but cannot smile, moves but has no legs, and tells but does not speak?
+(A clock)
+1. What has keys but can't open locks, and space but no room?
+(A keyboard)
+1. I am tall when I'm young and short when I'm old.
+What am I?
+(A candle)

+## Ice breaker
+1. If you could be or meet someone from scripture, who would it?

+## 2 Samuel

+1. The Patient Years (1-4)
+ A. The Lament of Saul
+ B. The House of Saul
+2. The Prosperous Years (2-4)
+ A. David's Coronation
+ B. David's Convictions
+ C. David's Covenant
+ D. David's Conquest
+ E. David's Critics
+ F. David's Crime
+3. The Perilous Years (13-24)

+### Key Events
+1. When he died David crowned.
+1. Ish-bosheth led a rebellion (Saul's son) and Abner murdered
+1. David was a wise and generous king
+1. His leadership and miltary prowess gained him support and loyalty from various tribes and regions.
+1. He captures the stronghold of Jerusalem and makes it the capitol city (Jebusites)
+1. He began the foundations of building the temple which we know will live throughout Jewish National life for some time.
+1. He appointed court recorders and scribes so that national records could be systematically kept.
+> What was David's great sin? (interestingly it was at the height of his power)
+ - What was the husband's name - Uriah the Hittite
+ - Worst part - was one of his most faithful officers and one of his mighty men
+ - Who revealed his sin?
+Nathan
+1. David wept and came to repentance.
+>  Who was David's favourite son?
+1. From then, David ran into trouble with his family (Absalom his favourite son, led a rebellion)
+ - temporarily successful as it drove him from his throne
+> Who did David leave the kingdom too?
+1. Story teaches us - that God is no respecter of persons

+## 1 John 2:8-12

+### Verse 8
+1. What do we remember from last time - what is this new commandment? (old commandment refreshed)
+1. What is this darkness that is now past?
+Glorious gospel and salvation, the dispensation of law is past.
+1. What is the dispensation we in called?
+1. Where did people in the Old Testament go when they died?
+1. What is the true light?

+### Verse 9
+1. Who is your brother in this context?
+1. We will pick up on this again in verse 11

+### Verse 10
+1. Here we see the repetition of 1 John.
+1 John could be summed up in a large paragraph.
+1. John is trying to impress vital truths.
+1. When you love God and your neighbour, your clear you way so you can navigate life effectively.

+### Verse 11
+1. Darkness blinds, and causes you to stumble.
+When you hold grudges, despise, turn your eyes from Christ to others, you enter into darkness
+1. Darkness also masks sin (you can't see it, bias; but also other's can't see what you are doing)

+### Verse 12
+1. John reminds us that we have victory over sin.
+1. Not for our sake, but for Christ's.
+Our sin is removed because of Christ.
+1. God loves us, He does, but our merit, the reason we were grafted in, was because of Christ.